Turning Bystanders Into Life Saving First Responders

 The Telluride Medical Center, in partnership with The Western Slope Trauma Collaborative and a grant from Colorado Department of Public Health and Environment, has installed forty-one Stop the Bleed trauma kits at every AED station in the Telluride Hospital District

 In addition to housing portable electronic defibrillators for cardiac emergencies, each AED station will now contain instructions and tools to allow bystanders to control life-threatening bleeding and provide immediate care to an injured person until professional emergency responders arrive.

 Stop the Bleed is a national campaign aimed at turning regular citizens into first responders who can assist someone who may be bleeding from an accident, car crash or active shooter event.

 Adding Stop the Bleed trauma kits to AED stations is only the latest effort made by Tuohy, who helped launch The Western Slope Trauma Collaborative last fall.
-She and her team have made expanded community access to life-saving control tools, resources and training a top priority this past year by creating the trauma kits and offering free Stop The Bleed trainings to the public and local trauma professionals.
+She and her team have expanded community access to life-saving bleeding control tools and training.
+A top priority this past year has been to build the trauma kits and offer free Stop The Bleed trainings to the public.

 "No matter how rapid the arrival of emergency responders, bystanders will always be first on the scene and the first link in someone's chain of survival,” said Tuohy.

 For more information on how to attend or host a Stop the Bleed Training, email Tuohy at email@example.com.